meadhikari/Nepali-Address-JS-Library/README.md

 Using
 =====

 Using the library is very easy.
-Just include the js file in every of your page and have the three select field with the ids as "developmentRegions", "Zones", "District" and "municipalities".
-Check the [demo](http://meadhikari.insomnia247.nl/address.html) for a preview.
+Just include the js file in every of your page and have the three select field with the ids as "developmentRegions", "Zones", "District" and "municipalities" (Now supports VDC's too).
+Check the [demo](http://meadhikari.insomnia247.nl/demo.html) for a preview.

 Contribution
 ====